Spinners/Spin.Swift/README.md

 }
 ```

-And finally to describe the transitions of the state we need a reducer:
+And finally to describe the state machine ruling the transitions, we need a reducer:

 ```swift
 func levelsReducer(currentLevels: Levels, event: Event) -> Levels {